In a crowded law school landscape, Stanford Law stands apart.

 … and follows SLS graduates everywhere.

-More than 97 percent of SLS graduates are placed in jobs within nine months of graduating or pursuing an advanced degree.
-Alumni can be found in 55 countries, 50 states, Puerto Rico, the U.S. Virgin Islands, Guam, the Marshall Islands and Washington, D.C.
+About 98 percent of SLS graduates are placed in jobs within nine months of graduating or pursuing an advanced degree.
+Alumni can be found in 67 countries, 49 states and Washington, D.C., Puerto Rico, the U.S. Virgin Islands, and the Marshall Islands.

 Law from the Beginning